 For example, in the period from 1000 to about 1400 AD, the northern hemisphere was relatively warm, allowing Viking settlements to flourish even in Greenland and Iceland.
-In contrary, back in 17th century people were
+In contrary, back in 17th-century people were

-Historical dificulties in measuring temperature.
+Historical difficulties in measuring temperature

-For the sake of this argument it must be noted that the accuracy of historical data is in itself questionable.
-Apart from wilful misinterpretation of data by some scientists in order to fit their studies -and thus get Government funding- we must take in account that first modern mercury thermometer was invented by Daniel Gabriel Fahrenheit as late as 1714.
+For the sake of this argument, it must be noted that the accuracy of historical data is in itself questionable.
+Apart from a wilful misinterpretation of data by some scientists in order to fit their studies -and thus get Government funding- we must take in account that the first modern mercury thermometer was invented by Daniel Gabriel Fahrenheit as late as 1714.
 Previous thermometers like the one invented by the Grand Duke of Tuscany Ferdinand II in 1654, used alcohol as its liquid and was known to be inaccurate and used no standardized scale.

 In analysing the historical data we must also keep in mind that in the age when less than 1% of the world population could read and write the correct measurement of temperature wasn’t a top priority.
 This perhaps partly explains why rumours of ‘imminent’ catastrophes such as climate change weren’t popular among folks.
 At least there is no known written evidence.

-By contrast, in modern cities we record every change and news spreads fast.
+By contrast, in modern cities, we record every change and news spreads fast.
 But the urbanisation of cities has led to large amounts of paved roadways, stone and metal buildings, electrical and vehicle usage.
 This progress makes certain areas several degrees warmer than nearby suburban or rural areas.
 With the rapid increase of population over the last few centuries, many places which used to be in relatively rural areas are now much more populated, producing a substantial change in the baseline temperature readings, which obscures the changes caused by general warming.

 The only thing we can be sure about is that the Earth has seen some colder periods that are normally followed by warmer ones.
-These periods can take anywhere between a few years to a few thousand years.
+These periods can take anywhere from a few years to a few thousand years.

 At the moment there is simply no model accurate enough or computer powerful enough to count in ALL possible variables in one way or another affecting climate on our planet.
-If we are to exclude the contribution of CO2 levels increase, we are left with two major influencers of climate change that mainstream science simply disregards.
+If we are to exclude the contribution of CO2 levels increases, we are left with two major influencers of climate change that mainstream science simply disregards.

 The Sun is the source of the energy that causes the motion of the atmosphere and thereby controls weather and climate.
-Any change in the energy from the Sun received at the Earth’s surface will therefore affect climate.
+Any change in the energy from the Sun received at the Earth’s surface will, therefore, affect climate.

-witnessing a so called ‘mini ice-age’ the period of cooling that occurred after the Medieval Warm Period (Medieval Climate Optimum).
+witnessing a so-called ‘mini ice-age’ the period of cooling that occurred after the Medieval Warm Period (Medieval Climate Optimum).
 There is no consensus on how long the mini ice age lasted but, according to historical accounts, temperatures started dropping from about 1300 AD.